-Work in Progress Session - En la Boca del Lobo (In the Mouth of the Wolf): The Press in Mexico
+Work in Progress Seminar - En la Boca del Lobo (In the Mouth of the Wolf): The Press in Mexico

 A narrative non-fiction story of the journalist killings in Mexico's Gulf coast state of Veracruz state explains what happens to a fledgling democracy when the press is completely discredited and attacked.
 Without the checks and balances of a watchdog press, parts of Mexico have been free to morph into narco-political states.
 There are other factors involved, of course.
 But this story, part of a book project, focuses on what happens to a society in the absence of a vibrant, independent press.